CLetinic/HypertubeSearch/README.md

 # Hypertube Search

-Hypertube is a mock/clone movie streaming site where users can search for movies that they can either steam or download.
+Hypertube is a mock/clone movie streaming site where users can search for movies that they can either stream or download.

 The aim of this project, one of the Web projects from the 42 / WeThinkCode_ curriculum, is to develop a website and demonstrate the learning of the use/implementation of external APIs, oauthentication (external authentication), and torrent protocols.